desultory/ugrd/readme.md

   - Allows for late insertion of a smartcard
   - Can fail back to plain password entry
 * Auto-detection and validation of the root mount using `/proc/mounts`
+* Auto-detection and validation of LUKS root mounts.
 * Auto-detection and validation of the btrfs subvolume used for the root mount, if present.
 * Dynamic BTRFS subvolume selection at boot time using `subvol_selector`.
 * Auto-detection of kernel modules using `lspci` and `lsmod`